irods/contrib/irods-docker/README.md

 ### Caveats
 * The export folder is an external volume mapped by docker compose to a folder named export in the current directory, this can be changed to appear elesewhere in [docker-compose.yml](docker-compose.yml)
 * The export folder allows the iRODS instance to be restarted and keep all the same configuration and potentially move the files elsewhere
-    * The [postgres:9.4](https://hub.docker.com/_/postgres/) docker image *must* be allowed to change permissions and owners in the export foldewr
+    * The [postgres:9.4](https://hub.docker.com/_/postgres/) docker image *must* be allowed to change permissions and owners in the export folder